 We had a video on geometry strategies toward the beginning of the module, and this videos sums up all the strategies in geometry.
 So I'll remind you a little bit about what I said in that first video.
 Remember that geometry is primarily visual, and it demands visual as well as logical skills.
 In that earlier lesson on strategy, I recommended that you always draw a diagram, even if one is given on the computer screen, redraw it so that you can mark it up with what you know, and what you can deduce.
-Show Transcript
+Read full transcript

 It may help to extend a line, or to introduce variables for lengths, or angles.
 Remember the discussion in that earlier video of look big versus look small.
 In other words, details of a relevant geometric relationship may be right next to each other in a diagram or they may be on opposite sides of a complicated diagram.

 Doesn't matter whether the triangle is tiny or big, the three angles in it still add up to 180.
 So you need to be able to train your eye to see both the small shapes, as well as the large shapes that cross over many others.
 Wherever there are more than two triangles, especially if parallel lines of some kind are involved, then look for similar triangles.